mindspore-ai/docs/docs/mindspore/faq/source_en/installation.md

 <font size=3>**Q: Any specific requirements for protobuf version when use MindSpore?**</font>

-A: MindSpore installs version 3.8.0 of protobuf by default.
-If you have installed 3.12.0 or later version of protobuf locally, there will be many warnings in the log when using pytest to test the code.
-It is recommended that you use the command 'pip install protobuf==3.8.0' to reinstall version 3.8.0.
+A: MindSpore installs version 3.13.0 of protobuf by default.
+If it is not the version, there will be many warnings in the log when using pytest to test the code.
+It is recommended that you use the command 'pip install protobuf==3.13.0' to reinstall version 3.13.0.

 <br/>